KubeRocketCI/docs/docs/operator-guide/upgrade/upgrade-keycloak-19.0.md

       username: admin
       database: keycloak
     ```

     </details>

 3. Upgrade the Keycloak Helm chart:

     :::note
-      * The Helm chart is substituted with the new Keyacloak.X instance.
+      * The Helm chart is substituted with the new KeyacloakX instance.
       * Change the namespace and the values file name if required.
     :::